Part 2: Calibration & Imaging of J1849+3024

 datacolumn='xxx')

-Because we are not concerned with polarisation in this tutorial, we will only output the parallel hand correlations (LL, RR) to reduce the measurement set size.
-Also, remember that we want to split out the calibrated data so you need to set the datacolumn parameter.
+Since we are not focused on polarisation in this tutorial, we will only output the parallel hand correlations (LL, RR) to reduce the measurement set size.
+Additionally, remember that we want to separate the calibrated data, so you need to set the datacolumn parameter.

-• If you are happy, then execute step 12 to make the new measurement set called J1849+3024.ms.
-This is the measurement set we shall work on from now on!
+• If you are happy, please execute step 12 to create the new measurement set named J1849+3024.ms.
+This will be the measurement set we will work on from now on.

 6. Self calibration of target